-At the moment I'm reading Pamela Duncan's Plant Life, and while Laurel Granger's life makes my mine look positively serene (even in my current duress!), the Carolina surroundings soothe me and and the family banter makes me smile.
+At the moment I'm reading Pamela Duncan's Plant Life, and while Laurel Granger's life makes my mine look positively serene (even in my current agitation!), the Carolina surroundings soothe me and and the family banter makes me smile.
 But I'm no Southern snob: Lorna Landvik's Minnesota settings lift my spirits, too.
 In fact, I hate to see Landvik's novels end; even though her plots are typically contemporary and realistic, they transport me far away from my own reality and into a "happy place" in my brain that is truly divine.

 Just a thought.

 All I know is I can't WAIT to get home and see what happens next at Pamela's plant in Russell...